Praful22/A1-unitree-Quadrupedal-robot/README.md

 # RobotControlMPC
-A repository consisting of Trajectory Optimization and various controls strategies like QP, PD, PID, and Model Predictive Control applied to a 3D A1 unitree quadrupedal robot done in Matlab, Simulink and Simscape.
+A repository consisting of a 3D A1 unitree quadrupedal robot performing walking, trotting, running, jumping and a few other tasks using trajectory Optimization and various controls strategies like QP, PD, PID, and Model Predictive Control in Matlab, Simulink, and Simscape.